 What Is the Statute of Repose?

 In 2002, the Pennsylvania legislature passed a law creating the Medical Care Availability and Reduction of Error Fund (MCARE).
-It required participating providers and hospitals in the state’s medical insurance fund to carry a minimum of $500,000 in insurance per occurrence or claim.
+It requires participating providers and hospitals in the state’s medical insurance fund to carry a minimum of $500,000 in insurance per occurrence or claim.
 It also created a special state fund to ensure that people who were injured by medical malpractice receive fair compensation if a doctor had trouble paying an award.

 It also authorized, however, the rule that no medical malpractice lawsuit could begin after seven years from when the original medical malpractice occurred.
 This is known as the statute of repose.